 Unable to find teachers who have experienced severe chronic pain to guide me, my journey into mindfulness became one of forging a new path: I sought out monks to teach me traditional meditation techniques for a year at the Arizona International Buddhist Monastery; I accumulated over a year of intensive silent meditation retreats at Vipassana centers and Buddhist monasteries across North America; I became so intimate with my pain that it became my greatest teacher.
 Through trial and error over many years, I slowly developed the mindfulness techniques that work for severe physical pain.

-My greatest passion is to help guide people who are suffering with tremendous chronic pain back to well-being.
-I am a Certified Mindfulness Teacher by the International Mindfulness Teachers Association, having completed training at the University of California Los Angeles’s Semel Institute for Neuroscience and Human Behavior, a partner of the UCLA Mindful Awareness Research Center.
-I am also a level 2 coach of Unified Mindfulness, a system developed by Shinzen Young that is used by leading institutions like Harvard and Carnegie Mellon for their research on meditation.
+My greatest passion is to help guide people who are suffering with trauma or chronic pain back to well-being.
+I am a Somatic Experiencing Practitioner, an advanced multi-year training for resolving trauma in the body with mindfulness.
+I am also a Certified Mindfulness Teacher by the International Mindfulness Teachers Association, having completed training at the University of California Los Angeles’s Semel Institute for Neuroscience and Human Behavior, a partner of the UCLA Mindful Awareness Research Center.
+My training also includes Level 2 coach of Unified Mindfulness, a system developed by Shinzen Young that is used by leading institutions like Harvard and Carnegie Mellon for their research on meditation.
+I am a teacher at Insight Meditation South Bay, and a part of Spirit Rock Meditation Center’s sixth Community Dharma Leaders program.
+I have worked as a consultant for Headspace, Inc., helping to develop insightful pain management tools; and with the Bay Area Pain and Wellness Center, sharing pain management mindfulness classes and developing and teaching curriculum for the nation’s first work-related PTSD functional restoration program.